cloudfoundry-attic/cf-docs-deprecated/content/frameworks/nodejs/nodejs-tutorial/step01-developing-nodejs-app.md

    sendChatDataToClient(conn, clientData);

 ```
-Below is the code for pushing all data from clients
+Below is the code for pushing all data from clients.

 ```javascript
   function pushUserData(data) {